Tsiroto/insura/README.md

 - **React 19**: Latest version of React with improved performance
 - **TypeScript**: For type safety and better developer experience
-- **Material UI 7**: Component library for consistent and beautiful UI
+- **Material UI 7**: Component library for a consistent and beautiful UI
 - **React Router 7**: For application routing
 - **React Hook Form**: For efficient form handling and validation
 - **Zustand**: Lightweight state management solution